slevomat/coding-standard/README.md

 * `includedMethodPatterns`: allows to configure which methods are included in sniff detection.
 This is an array of regular expressions (PCRE) with delimiters.
 You should not use this with `excludedMethodPatterns`, as it will not work properly.

+* `excludedMethodPatterns`: allows to configure which methods are excluded from sniff detection.
+This is an array of regular expressions (PCRE) with delimiters.
+You should not use this with `includedMethodPatterns`, as it will not work properly.

 #### SlevomatCodingStandard.Classes.RequireSingleLineMethodSignature 🔧

 Enforces method signature to be on a single line.